SA off the Grey-List, and what it actually means

 Why It Matters to You as an Insurance or Investment Client

-With regulatory improvements, the underlying financial system becomes more trustworthy and good for both fund managers and insurers.
+With regulatory improvements, the underlying financial system becomes more trustworthy and beneficial for both fund managers and insurers.

-International investor confidence is boosted, potentially bringing in more foreign capital, which in turn supports economic growth and may benefit the investment environment.
+International investor confidence is boosted, potentially bringing in more foreign capital.
+This influx supports economic growth and enhances the investment environment.

-For insurers and intermediaries, stricter compliance standards mean higher integrity in the ecosystem thus reducing risk for policy-holders and investors alike.
+For insurers and intermediaries, stricter compliance standards mean higher integrity in the ecosystem.
+This reduces risk for policyholders and investors alike.

 The Caveats: It’s Not the Finish Line